Acne and Breastfeeding

 Some Moms experience an acne outbreak on their breasts and nipples during breastfeeding.

-Breast acne may be an indication of a yeast infection.
+Breast acne that seems like a rash may be an indication of a yeast infection.

 Breastfeeding and Acne in Baby?

-* Nursing acne usually does not require medical treatment, and should disappear on its own.
+This acne usually does not require medical treatment and should disappear on its own.

 End of Acne and breastfeeding page